lk-geimfari/mimesis/docs/schema.rst

 Integrating with Pandas
 -----------------------

-If you're using `pandas <https://pandas.pydata.org/>`_, you can make use of the :class:`~mimesis.schema.Fieldset`.
+If you're using `pandas <https://pandas.pydata.org/>`_, you can leverage :class:`~mimesis.schema.Fieldset`.

-With :class:`~mimesis.schema.Fieldset`, you can create dataframes that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:
+With :class:`~mimesis.schema.Fieldset`, you can create DataFrames that mirror the structure of your real-world data, enabling accurate and reliable testing and analysis:

 .. code-block:: python